Business Expansions and Attractions

 Douron Commercial Interiors - Occupied its new headquarters, showroom and warehouse at 10 Painters Mill Road.
 The renovation of the 100,000-square-foot former flavorings manufacturing plant has allowed the company to consolidate several warehouses and provide space for a new showroom.
 The company currently employs 118 people.

 Greater Baltimore Board of Realtors - A membership services organization for residential realtors, signed a lease for 7,798 square feet of office space at Timonium Two on Greenspring Drive, its new headquarters location.

-New tenants at bwtech@UMBC Research and Technology Park:
+New Tenants at bwtech@UMBC Research and Technology Park:

-- Potomac Photonics – An advanced micro-manufacturer specializing in small hole drilling, laser micromachining, 3D printing, micromarking, and other technologies is relocated from Prince Georges County to bwtech@umbc research and technology park bringing 25 jobs.
+- Potomac Photonics – An advanced micro-manufacturer specializing in small hole drilling, laser micromachining, 3D printing, micromarking, and other technologies relocated from Prince Georges County to bwtech@umbc research and technology park bringing 25 jobs.

 The Maryland State Department of Assessment and Taxation (SDAT) provides copies of its data sets through a contractor.
 You can obtain prices, formats, production schedules, etc. from Specprint, Inc. by calling 410-561-9600.